 2. Corami Therapeutics places therapeutic gels directly on the heart

 Corami Therapeutics is an early-stage startup developing a combination platform drug delivery device and therapeutic hydrogels.
-Their key innovation is a catheter device that allows therapeutic gels to be placed directly on the surface of the heart.
+Their key innovation is a catheter device that enables therapeutic gels to be applied directly to the heart surface.

-This targeted delivery means the heart receives a sustained gel dose while minimizing side effects caused by a broader dosing approach.
+This targeted delivery ensures the heart receives a sustained gel dose while minimizing side effects associated with broader dosing.
 This procedure is minimally invasive, can be done in a cath lab, and only takes approximately 30 minutes.

 The startup’s platform focuses on cardiac applications, leading to a treatment for atrial fibrillation (AF).
 Current medications to treat AF have low success rates and potentially toxic side effects.